Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion: Model validation using polarization data

-Our model is designed to study the frequency-dependence of the variances $\cvar$ of dust polarized emission. \Planck\ data must be corrected from the bias introduced by noise, systematics and CMB on raw data squared quantities $\cvar_{\rm raw}$.
-For simulation number $k$, the bias introduced by noise, systematics and CMB on any squared quantity $\cvar$ is estimated to be
+Our model is designed to study the frequency dependence of the variances, $\cvar$, of dust polarized emission.
+The \Planck\ data must be corrected for the bias introduced by noise, systematics, and the CMB in the raw data squared quantities, $\cvar_{\rm raw}$.
+For simulation number $k$, the bias introduced by noise, systematics, and the CMB on any squared quantity, $\cvar$, is estimated as